keymaker-byte/kalah/README.md

 ```
 KalahGame game = new KalahGame(KalahMode.STONES_3);
 ```
-then start the game when ready:
+Then start the game when ready:
 ```
 game.start();
 ```